vaginessa/Linder/README.md

 ## About

-This simple Python3 script will bind a Metasploit generated android payload with any other apk.
+This POC script embeds an metasploit generated android payload to any other APKs.

 It just automates the following:-

   [+] Copying payload smali files into target app.

-  [+] Finding target app's MainActivity smali files.
+  [+] Finding target app's MainActivity smali file.

   [+] Finding Hookpoint and adding hook there.